CodeCricut/BTimeLogger/README.md

 ### View interval statistics

 Users can generate and view statistics about how they spend their time.
-For any interval or group, the user can view:
+For any activity or group, the user can view:

 -   total time spent
--   percentage of total time spent on an activity or group
+-   percentage of total time spent on the activity/group
--   percentage of group time spent on an activity

 Users are given the ability to filter the data by activity type and data.